AndreaAlarconValdes/AndreaAlarconValdes/README.md

 - 🌱 I'm constantly learning and improving my technical skills
 - 🧠 I am studying Google Ads to boost my career
 - 💻 I'm currently interested in exploring new job opportunities
-- 📬 How to reach me: Send me a message on [LinkedIn](https://www.linkedin.com/in/andreaalarconvaldes) or have a look at my portfolio
+- 📬 How to reach me: Send me a message on [LinkedIn](https://www.linkedin.com/in/andreaalarconvaldes) or have a look at [MY PORTFOLIO](https://andreaalarconvaldes.github.io/portfolio-andrea/)
 - ⚡ Fun fact: I'm a lover of animals, plants, travel and hiking.

 ### Skills